guillim/guillim.github.io/_posts/2021-03-03-first-weeks-as-CTO.markdown

 * in the end, you report to your shareholders.
 Make sure you can provide the numbers they expect. **List the success metrics**, and sub-metrics, for your company, and make sure you can calculate them.
 * implement a **feedback culture**.
 Dig into "Radical Candor" for instance _(see Bellow for a link)_ and use tools like [officevibe](https://officevibe.com/) for instance

+### Manage people
+People need to talk to you, privately.
+Sometimes of silly sports results, sometimes of their personnal issues and sometimes about other coworkers.
+It is very important to create a regular weekly moment with as many people as you directly work with, of 30min.
+They will know you will be really open to  listen to them.
+It's much more powerful than "My door is always open" translating in no one pushes your door.

+A study from [somanyways](https://www.somanyways.co/lp/5-cles-de-lecture-pour-mieux-comprendre-le-rapport-au-travail) shows people's motivation to work can be split into 5 topics :
+- transform : work is a way to change the company
+- impact : work is a way to change the world
+- rising : work is a way to get a social recognition
+- introspect : work leads to self expression
+- balance : work is a way to meet your needs

+It's important to understand people around you, and this analysis grid helps.

 # Culture